-And one of the changes this has spurred, as a recent Edelman report explores, is that communication functions have never been as critical to a business’s success as they are today.
+And one of the changes this has spurred, as an Edelman report explores, is that communication functions have never been as critical to a business’s success as they are in the post-Covid world.

 As a result, marketers, PR specialists, and communications leaders like CMOs and CCOs (chief communications officers) are both more valued by the C-suite—and under greater pressure to perform.

 Let’s take a look at what this means for communications professionals in 2023.

 Marketers, PR specialists, and CMOs have a golden opportunity to become closer partners with the CEO, COO, and CFO.

 B2B marketing and communications has long been seen as either a support function or a cost center—not as a value creator.